Juancaarguelles/g-tdc-cope-javaacademy2022/README.md

 - metereologic-service
 - instructions.txt (It tells you the main end point to start the project)

-##Week 9 (FINAL THESIS)
+## Week 9 (FINAL THESIS)
--finalthesis
+- finalthesis
--Instructions.txt (instructions of how to set up the endpoints)
+- Instructions.txt (instructions of how to set up the endpoints)

 MIT